BrashEndeavours/hotwax/README.md

 ### Prerequisites

 * Kali Linux 2019.4 or older.
 (Presently, will not work on Kali LInux 2020.1 or newer, due to change from default root account configuration to non-root user account configuration.
 To be fixed in near future.)
+* **UPDATE** Modified to work on Kali Linux 2020.2a+ See below instructions.
+(However these changes have not been tested on 2019.4 or older versions and may not longer work)

 * Git
 * Ansible